Trends in Remote Computing

-Edge computing refers to the practice of performing data analytics and processing on or close to the remote devices -- like smartphones and IoT sensors -- that collect or generate data.
-In other words, data processing occurs on the edge of your infrastructure because it takes place on or near the peripheral devices within your network.
+Edge computing refers to the practice of performing data analytics and processing on or close to the remote devices, like smartphones and IoT sensors, that collect or generate data.
+In other words, data processing occurs on the edge of your infrastructure, rather than a central hub, because it takes place on or near the peripheral devices within your network.

-The advantage of edge computing is that it avoids the potential network bottlenecks that can occur if you transfer large amounts of data between peripheral devices and central storage hubs.
-Edge computing can also help to reduce the overall size and, by extension, the cost of your infrastructure because it offloads work from servers to peripheral devices.
+The advantage of edge computing is that it avoids the potential network bottlenecks from transferring large amounts of data between peripheral devices and central storage hubs.
+It can also help to reduce the overall size and, by extension, the cost of your infrastructure, because it offloads work from servers to peripheral devices.

-As remote computing grows ever more common as a result of the expansion of the IoT and greater use of mobile devices, edge computing is an essential architectural strategy for ensuring that data can be processed efficiently and quickly.
+As remote computing grows ever more common as a result of the expansion of the IoT and greater use of mobile devices, many companies are adopting it as an essential architectural strategy for ensuring that data can be processed efficiently and quickly.

 How Edge Computing Changes Storage Strategies